IvanRomanchenko/ScreenBot/README.md

 # ScreenBot
-Telegram bot that takes the address of the page and returns its screen
+Telegram bot that takes the URL of the page and returns its screenshot.

-Write BotFather '/newbot' to get token.
+@fullscreen_bot - bot name.
-Add your token to config.py.
+You can find it on the telegram to assess its capabilities.